scheuerseb/recreat/docs/usage/average_total_supply.rst

 * Class-weighted average total supply: Land-use-weighted average of class total supply across cost thresholds (if land-use weights, i.e., a weight provided for each land-use class, has been specified);
 * Cost-weighted average total supply: Cost-weighted average of class total supply across cost thresholds (if cost weights, i.e., a weight provided for each cost threshold, have been specified);
 * Bi-weighted average total supply: Land-use- and cost-weighted average of class total supply across cost thresholds (if both land-use weights and cost weights have been specified);

-For each of these outputs, a scaled (i.e., min-max normalized raster in the range [0;1]) raster will be exported (if not specifically excluded from the result set).
+* For each of these outputs, a scaled raster, i.e., min-max normalized raster in the range [0;1],  will be exported (if not specifically excluded from the result set).

 .. note::